 Click on the brochure below for details or send inquiries to Edward Stopa, M.D. (firstname.lastname@example.org)

 The International Visiting Fellowship Program in Women’s and Perinatal Pathology at Brown University aims to expand expertise in the diagnosis, testing, and screening of diseases affecting women and newborns worldwide.
-This program provides an opportunity for international physicians to gain additional specialized experience in gynecologic and perinatal pathology.
+This program provides an opportunity for international physicians to gain additional specialized experience in gynecologic pathology, breast pathology and/or perinatal pathology.
 Successful participants of this program have subsequently taken on leadership roles in their respective institutions and national organizations.
-This 3-month to one-year program is based at Women & Infants Hospital of Rhode Island, with 19 full-time pathology faculty exclusively dedicated to diagnosis, research, and education in the healthcare of women and newborns.
+This 3-month to one-year program is based at Women & Infants Hospital of Rhode Island, with 16 full-time pathology faculty exclusively dedicated to diagnosis, research, and education in the healthcare of women and newborns.
 An international trainee must be sponsored by his/her government, medical school, or hospital.
 On-site living accommodations are available.

 Surgical Pathology Fellowship Program